fmusyoka/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0x06.
-C - More pointers, arrays and strings tasks
+this is a 2nd pointer, array and strings assignment